EMDR Therapy in Alberta & Ontario

 In subsequent sessions, we will determine if your symptoms have been reduced or eliminated and where further EMDR work may be required.

 Depending on the nature and extent of your symptoms, in time, your stress response will either be dramatically reduced or eliminated when you remember the event or are reminded of it in some way.

 EMDR is one of my most-used tools in therapy due to its high level of effectiveness in helping my clients resolve the underlying cause of their anxiety or eating disorders.

-If you feel you can benefit from EMDR therapy, contact me in my Calgary therapy office for a free 15-minute phone consultation.
+If you feel you can benefit from EMDR therapy, contact me for a free 15-minute phone or via video consultation.

 Take the Next Step